 As regards hosting of the school, Energy Community Contracting Parties and Participants to the Energy Community Treaty take turns in acting as the host of the Summer School.
 Tirana, Albania, was the location of the first Energy Community Summer School in September 2016.
 Subsequent Energy Community Summer Schools took place in Ohrid, North Macedonia, Split, Croatia and Krakow, Poland.
-As a reaction to Covid-19, the 2020 Summer School was transformed into a series of webinars, Telč, Czech Republic hosts this year's Summer School.
+As a reaction to Covid-19, the 2020 Summer School was transformed into a series of webinars, Telč, Czech Republic will host the 2021 Summer School.

 Schools in brief